mj-z-ali/Processor/README.md

 ![MODEL](https://github.com/Amjad-H-Ali/Processor/blob/main/img/ADDER_MODEL_GRAFFLE.png?raw=true)

 * [TLA file](https://github.com/Amjad-H-Ali/Processor/blob/main/model.tla) : TLA+ is a language designed to model systems using basic mathematics.
 TLAPS is a system for writing and checking formal proofs for said model.
+TLA+ and TLAPS can be installed [here](https://lamport.azurewebsites.net/tla/tla.html).
 It looks something like this:

 <h6> Mathematical expression for variable xR11 </h6>